sudo-b0n3/taskr/README.md

 - **Fast path-based capture** – Create deeply nested subtasks in one line using `/`-delimited paths with optional quoted segments.
 - **Status menu and standalone window** – Use the compact popover for quick edits or open the full SwiftUI window when you need elbow room.
 - **Reusable templates** – Author checklist templates once and apply them to your live task list without duplicating work.
-- **Persistent hierarchy** – Drag to reorder, duplicate, collapse, and clear tasks while Taskr keeps display order, completion state, and collapsed sections in sync.
+- **Persistent hierarchy** – Duplicate, collapse, and clear tasks while Taskr keeps display order, completion state, and collapsed sections in sync.
 - **Import & export** – Round-trip non-template tasks as JSON so you can back up or share curated lists.

 ## Requirements